Chirag-ahir/SFC-Preparation/README.md

 What are permission sets groups?<br>
 With permission set groups, you can bundle permission sets together based on a job function.
 A permission set group includes all permissions in the permission sets.
 You can even include a permission set in more than one permission set group.

+What is Quote in CPQ?<br>
+A quote is both the document you give the customer and the electronic record of quote data.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>